roman-tremmel/rtremmel/README.md

 # Personal website

-This is to lear how to crate a personal website or blog.
+This is to learn how to crate a personal website or blog.
 We will see were this project ends.